fraserivison/apex-adventures/README.md

 Gallery page with testimonials
 Hover feature to make sharks look like they're coming out

-CTA at the bottom of the Home and Shark Facts pages to redirect customers to the booking page.
+CTA at the bottom of the Home and Gallery pages to redirect customers to the booking page.

 Footer with links to social media platforms